 Since our inception, we have been committed to delivering high quality services to our customers.
 Our doctors have rich experience in providing both surgical and non-surgical aesthetic medical services.
 We believe our team of highly qualified and experienced medical professionals, as well as our stringent safety controls, have underpinned our strong reputation as we continue to attract and retain customers and receive industry recognition for our high quality services.
 We have received a number of high-profile awards.
 In 2020, we co-published the 2020 White Paper for the Aesthetic Medical Service Industry in China, along with Forbes China, which was a recognition of our leading position in the industry.
 In 2021, we have received a number of high-profile awards, including "Agency of the Year Award for Outstanding Performance" by Aesthetic Medical Industry Notes, "Annual Quality, Safe and Secure Aesthetic Medical Agency in 2021" by Shenzhen Association of Plastics and Aesthetics, and "the Best New Digital Media Operation Innovation Award in 2021" by Allergan.
 In addition, in September 2021, we launched a preliminary plan for business strategies and restructing to optimize our business operations, aiming to achieve a more focused market delineation, steadier development and healthier portfolio.
-In 2022, the famous highend hyaluronic acid supplier Allergan gave us the award of CoolSculpting Strategic Partner of the Year 2022 in recognition of our industry-leading role in high-quality compliance operations.
+In 2022, the famous high-end hyaluronic acid supplier Allergan gave us the award of CoolSculpting Strategic Partner of the Year 2022 in recognition of our industry-leading role in high-quality compliance operations.
+In 2023, we were honored to receive the "2022 Annual Quality, Safe and Secure Aesthetic Medical Institution" award from the Shenzhen Association of Plastics and Aesthetics, as well as the "2023 Meituan Polaris Aesthetic Medical Institution" award from Meituan, one of China's largest platforms for online aesthetic medical customer acquisition, further solidifying our position as a benchmark in the aesthetic medical industry in Shenzhen.